kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > *"She taught us things without saying them.
 Like how to cough once before a false shift report.
 How to tell the difference between corrective officers and legislative officers by the shape of their boots.
 How to leave messages in the scent-coding of cleaning fluid."*

 > _"After her, it stopped being about escape.
 It started being about inheritance.
-About building something **they couldn’t flatten.**"_
+About building something that'd last, that **they couldn’t take away from us.**"_

 > *"They caught her in 1948.
 Stripped her naked in front of the wall.
 Said she was ‘trying to corrupt the servile system.’
 But I remember this—she smiled.
 Even with her jaw busted open.
 Smiled like she’d already made it out."*